IP Phone Services

 Cisco Unified Attendant Consoles

 Attendant console integrations enable a receptionist to answer and transfer or dispatch calls within an organization from a desktop application designed specifically for this purpose.
-Attendant consoles allow for access to the corporate directory and, in some cases, monitoring of line state for specific users.
-The Cisco Unified Communications portfolio provides the following types of Cisco Unified Attendant Console:
+Cisco Unified Attendant Consoles allow for access to the corporate directory and, in some cases, monitoring of line state for specific users.
+The Cisco Unified Communications portfolio provides two types of Cisco Unified Attendant Console:

 Cisco Unified Attendant Consoles have a client attendant console application that installs on an attendant's Windows PC.
-It also requires an attendant console server application installed on a separate physical server than Unified CM.
+With Cisco Unified Attendant Console Standard, there is no attendant console server application installed.
+However, with Cisco Unified Attendant Console Advanced, an attendant console server application is installed on a separate physical server than Unified CM.
 The attendant console application communicates with the attendant console server application, and the attendant console server application communicates with Unified CM securely through CTI and AXL over Secure Socket Layer (SSL).
 Multiple attendant consoles can connect to a single attendant console server.
-The Department, Business, Enterprise, and Premium Editions differ in their limits to various capabilities such as the number of supported operator clients and the number of supported directory entries.

 This section examines the following design aspects of the attendant consoles: